 Our Outdoor Education program forms an integral part of the curriculum.

 Year 2 students attend an environmental studies excursion followed by an overnight ‘sleepover’ at school.
-Such an experience ‘paves the way’ for the three day camps which are held for students in Years 3 to 5.
-Year 6 students participate in a five day camp.
+Such an experience ‘paves the way’ for the 3 day camps which are held for students in Years 3 to 6.

 Our Primary outdoor education program for Years 3 to 6 complements school learning and involves a social skills element where children live together and need to help each other.
 Whilst at camp, students participate in a sequential program of outdoor activities including nature studies, bush walks, archery, BMX bike riding and team building activities.
 By Year 6, activities such as sailing, canoeing and an overnight bivouac are included.
 All campsites have their own trained staff who lead the activities, and Claremont College teachers assist those staff members.